You know what junk food looks like, but can you pick a superfood out of a lineup?

 It may seem counterintuitive, but in an age when obesity is rising, we’re all starving — that is, starving for nutrients, antioxidants, and other essentials that enable our bodies to function like well-oiled machines.

 However, if you’re looking to fully optimize your diet, keep in mind that your lifestyle and level of physical activity impact your daily requirements.
-If you work out at least three to four times per week, you may need more protein as opposed to only including more superfoods in your diet.
+If you work out at least three to four times per week, you may need more protein as opposed to only adding more superfoods in your diet.

 So how can you tell if a food is worthy of the title “superfood”?
 Let’s take a quick look at a few common traits that all true superfoods share.